Straightly/attention/Writing/AI-Security-Paper/AI-Agent-Security-Authentication-Authorization.md

 **Question:** Where and what is the boundary for agent authority?

-**Proposed Framework:**
+**Answer:** The boundary is absolute and simple: **agents have zero authority.**

+**The Real Boundaries:**
-- **Temporal Boundary:** Time-limited credentials
+- **Credential Boundary:** Agent never possesses credentials (absolute boundary)
-- **Scope Boundary:** Explicit list of allowed actions
+- **Execution Boundary:** Agent never executes privileged operations (absolute boundary)
-- **Resource Boundary:** Specific resources agent can access
+- **Access Boundary:** Agent never directly accesses protected resources (absolute boundary)
-- **Contextual Boundary:** Conditions under which agent can act
+- **Code Generation Boundary:** Agent can only generate code for human review (permissive boundary)

-### 8.2 Service Account Limitations
+### 8.2 Why Service Accounts for Agents Are Wrong

-**Critical Rule:** If an agent is going to have autonomy, the service account must be limited to do EVERYTHING (and ONLY everything) that the authorizing person/people have the authority to do.

-**Logical Conclusion:** The agent gains authorities only to access resources that the originating user(s) can access, and only for the purposes delegated.
+**Common Mistake:** Creating a service account for an agent with "limited" privileges.

+**Why This Fails:**
+- Any credentials given to an agent can be exfiltrated
+- "Limited" privileges can often be escalated
+- Agent compromise means credential compromise
+- Audit trails become ambiguous (was it the agent or an attacker?)

+**Correct Approach:** No service account for agents.
+Agents generate code; humans execute with their own accounts.

 ### 8.3 Preventing Privilege Escalation

-**[TODO: Analyze attack vectors:]**
+**Traditional Concerns (Don't Apply):**
-- Agent attempting to access resources beyond delegation
+- ~~Agent attempting to access resources beyond delegation~~ → Agent has no delegation
-- Agent persisting credentials beyond intended lifetime
+- ~~Agent persisting credentials beyond intended lifetime~~ → Agent has no credentials to persist
-- Agent sharing credentials with other agents
+- ~~Agent sharing credentials with other agents~~ → Agent has no credentials to share
-- Agent modifying its own authority scope
+- ~~Agent modifying its own authority scope~~ → Agent has no authority to modify

+**Actual Security Concerns:**
+- Agent generating malicious code that human doesn't catch in review
+- Agent social engineering human into executing dangerous operations
+- Agent exfiltrating information shared by human after execution

+**Mitigations:**
+- Clear code presentation and explanation
+- User education on reviewing generated code
+- Limiting what information is shared back to agent after execution

 ---